 Of course, there are some downsides to moving to NYC alone, but most people who do it admit to it being one of the best decisions of their lives.
 Before you make the move, you will probably have to shed some of your idyllic views of the city and come down to reality very quickly though.
 That is why we've sought to take down some of the moving to NYC alone myths and tell you the realities of it all even during these bizarre uncertain times.

 Finding An Apartment In NYC Will Be A Simple Process Like An Episode Of House Hunters

 Myth: You know that you have to find your apartment in the city and you think your dream apartment is going to be lined up and waiting for you with bows and ribbons.
 You'll have your pick of the rental apartment litter because you are the most important thing to happen to NYC.
 And every person you speak to during your apartment hunt is going to have your best interests at heart because after all, people inherently want to help each other right?

 You might also have to come to terms with living with a random roommate because rent is just that expensive.
-CoLiving in NYC is also a great option because most of those companies provide turnkey furnished apartments which removes much of the initial move-in headaches.
+CoLiving in NYC is a great option because the companies provide turnkey furnished apartments which removes much of the initial move-in headaches.
+The cost is more manageable because rooms rent for anywhere between $900 - $1300 a month and they allow for short-term leases which is almost like a trial period.
 You'll probably end up with a weird roommate that you don't completely understand - you just hope that they don't do blood sacrifices in the bathroom while you have a friend over for dinner.

 You Will Never Get Bored